iw-tom/policies/ISO-27001/securityincidentreporting/readme.md

  * Response mechanisms undertaken
  * Reporting activities to all relevant third parties as needed
  * Recovery activities undertaken for restoring affected systems
- * A list of Lessons Learned from the incident including review and updating of process documentation and which initiative Infinity Works can take to mitigate and hopefully eliminate the likelihood of future incidents
+ * A list of Lessons Learned from the incident including review and updating of process documentation and which initiative Opus Works can take to mitigate and hopefully eliminate the likelihood of future incidents

 [back](../README.md#a-z-policies)